GregA100k/oneatomdb/README.md

 ## Usage

-The seethe macro is used to get data out of the map
+The seethe function is used to get data out of the map

 >(seethe mapdb toplevelkey)
 >(seethe mapdb toplevelkey wherethe columnname comparison columnvalue)